-Both headsets mount in the same way, with the main unit clamping onto the outside of your helmet shell.
+Both headsets mount similarly, with the main unit clamping onto the outside of your helmet shell.

-In the 20s box rubber spacers are included in case your helmet has an unusually shaped shell.
+In the 20s box, rubber spacers are included if your helmet has an unusually shaped shell.

 From there, the mic is connected and usually placed next to a cheek pad.

 A boom mic is included with both units and can be connected to the outside of an open-face helmet using an adhesive pad.

 Most UK riders will use the wired mic inside their helmets.

 Speakers for both options fit inside your helmet’s cutouts, and the cables run behind the padding.

 With the 20s, foam spacers are included to help push the speakers out towards your ears.
 This might be necessary if the cutouts in your helmet are deeper than usual.